maxsharlaev/puzzle/readme.md

 Callables are references to classes and their methods that do some actions: loading data, handling WP actions, etc

+Callables are used for defining handlers for events, apis, etc

 All callables uses the same format:

 ```